Vatican City and Holy See passports

-A Vatican passport (passaporto vaticano) is a passport issued by the Holy See or by Vatican City State.
-The Holy See issues diplomatic and service passports, while the Vatican City State can issue ordinary passports for its citizens.

-The Holy See and the Vatican City State are two subjects of international law and are presided over by the Pope through the Secretariat of State of the Holy See and the Governorate of Vatican City State respectively.
-Each of these two entities issues its own passports.
+Vatican City passports and Holy See passports are issued by the Vatican City State and by the Holy See, respectively: ordinary passports for Vatican City citizens are issued under the name of the Vatican City State, whereas diplomatic and service passports are issued under the name of the Holy See.
+The Vatican City State and the Holy See and are two different subjects of international law, although both share many of the same institutions.
+They are both under the one sovereign jurisdiction of the pope.

 Of the approximately 800 residents of Vatican City, more than 450 have Vatican citizenship.
 These include the approximately 135 Swiss Guards.
 About the same number of citizens of the state live in various countries, chiefly in the diplomatic service of the Holy See.

 The Vatican City State law on citizenship, residence and access, which was promulgated on 22 February 2011, classifies citizens into three categories: